ericminio/tdd-training-agenda/README.md

 Prerequisites
 * The participant knows what the TDD cycle is
-* The participant has done a coding-dojos
+* The participant has done a coding kata

 Learning objectives
 * To be able to identify code smells in a legacy code